• Skip to primary navigation

 How to make Deviled Eggs

-Begin by hard boiling your eggs on the stove top in a saucepan or make them in your Instant Pot.
-There are directions for both ways on the recipe card.
+Begin by hard boiling your eggs on the stove top in a saucepan, or make them in your Instant Pot or air fryer.

 Eggs in pan with water.